-Grant’s capture of Jackson was the climax of a campaign in which his troops marched 130 miles in two weeks.
+Grant’s capture of Jackson was his third victory since landing his army in Mississippi.
+It was the climax of a campaign in which his troops marched 130 miles in two weeks.
 He and his officers discussed their next move at the Bowman House, the hotel that Johnston had been headquartered the day before.
-Major General Stephen A. Hurlbut, commanding Grant’s corps at Memphis, had planted a spy within Johnston’s staff, and this spy divulged that Johnston was working to join forces with Pemberton.
+Grant revealed that he had a dispatch Johnston had sent to Pemberton thanks to a Federal spy.
+This dispatch informed Grant that Johnston was trying to unite with Pemberton.

 Grant responded by sending orders to McClernand: “It is evidently the design of the enemy to get north of us and cross the Big Black, and beat us into Vicksburg.
 We must not allow them to do this.
 Turn all your forces toward Bolton station, and make all dispatch in getting there.
 Move troops by the most direct road from wherever they may be on the receipt of this order.”
 Grant planned to move west to block Pemberton’s path to Johnston, destroy Pemberton’s army, and capture Vicksburg.
 McPherson’s and McClernand’s corps would move out the next day to join forces.
 Sherman’s corps would stay behind and continue destroying Jackson.